d3slect/Cloud-Application-Development/slides/slides.md

 	- Can be integrated with Google Apps (own domain name, ...)
 	- Access to API of Youtube and other Google services
 - Free / paid option
-	- paid = pre-paid 'credit', works until depleted
+	- Maximum daily budget, works until depleted
 - Further reading
 	- *"What is (isn't) Google App Engine?"* at [Google Training Tutorial](https://developers.google.com/appengine/training/intro/whatisgae)